 - The subscription model allows you to better predict what the monthly or annual revenue from your eLearning programming will be.
 It allows members to access a wide breadth of eLearning courses at a lower cost.
 Because of that, it’s also better suited for simpler content, such as webinars, rather than comprehensive, complex courses.

 - The one-time fee model provides your team will instant, however less predictable, revenue.
-It allows you to see which courses are in the highest demand to replicate them down the line, and members are able to purchase only those that interest them most.
+It allows you to see which courses are in the highest demand to replicate them down the line, and members can purchase only those that interest them most.
 This is ideal for high-value courses as you can increase the price of courses as the demand increases.
 However, the downside to this model is that it can be a time-consuming and complex process to determine the pricing of individual courses.

 Each of the five pricing models we’re about to discuss falls into one of these two categories.
 So, while exploring the models, keep in mind whether the subscription or one-time fee variation would best fit your learning business strategy.